rachelTen/Danielson-Framework/README.md

 # Danielson-Framework

 ## Product Summary
-The Charlotte Danielson Framework, is an extensive non quanitifiabe tool use to either evaluate teachers and for teachers to evaluate themselves.
-Due to the length, the problem exists - where does a teaching professional find the time to do the assessment.
-This project automizes the process, providing quick reference guides, and quantifiable figures a teacher can use to enhance their practice.
+The Charlotte Danielson Framework is a comprehensive, qualitative tool designed for both administrative evaluation and teacher self-assessment.
+Given its extensive nature, a practical challenge arises: teaching professionals often lack the time required to complete it.
+This project automates the process, generating quick reference guides and quantifiable data that teachers can use to efficiently enhance their practice.

 ## Target Users
 Teaching professionals, adminstrators in education